runspired/rfcs/text/0000-ember-data-collections.md

 **This RFC should be considered the roughest of rough drafts**

-Also note, it currently contains references MANY MANY more changes than it will ultimately propose.
-Ultimately, we want relationships and find methods for both single resources and collections to have consistent APIs.
-However, such a large scope of changes is greater than one RFC, and it is most likely the smartest course of action to start small with just introducing collections and then moving to enhance single-resources and finally updating relationships to have matching semantics.

 ## Summary

-New apis that replace the existing `find` methods and `hasMany` descriptor to enable better fetch, update, pagination and cache management of collection API endpoints in ember-data.
+New apis that replace the existing `store.findAll` and `store.query` methods to enable better fetch, update, pagination and cache management of collection API endpoints in ember-data.